AFC Bournemouth: Financial Fair Play violation and punishment

-Relegation, promotion, managerial changes and new ownership (2020–)
+Back to EFL Championship (2020–2022)

 On 8 August, Jason Tindall, a former Bournemouth player and Howe's longtime assistant, was promoted to manager.
-Despite sitting second in mid-December, Tindall was sacked on 3 February 2021 after a run of only 1 win in 8 games, which saw the team fall to 6th in the table.
+Despite sitting second in mid-December, Tindall was sacked on 3 February 2021 after a run with one win in eight games, which saw the team fall to 6th in the table.
 He was replaced by first team coach Jonathan Woodgate, initially as caretaker.
-Woodgate would remain as manager for the remainder of the season, as the club finished the season in 6th and entered the playoffs, but lost 3–2 to Brentford on aggregate in the semi-final.
-Woodgate's contract was not renewed after the season and on 28 June 2021, former Fulham manager Scott Parker was appointed as the new head coach.
-Parker led the club to an impressive start, going 15 games unbeaten to start the 2021–22 Championship season, going on to clinch promotion in the penultimate match of the season, a 1–0 victory against promotion rivals Nottingham Forest.
+Woodgate remained as manager for the remainder of the season, as the club finished in 6th and entered the playoffs, but lost 3–2 to Brentford on aggregate in the semi-final.
+Woodgate's contract was not renewed after the season and on 28 June 2021, former Fulham manager Scott Parker was appointed as the new head coach, with Matt Wells as the assistant coach.
+Parker led the club on an impressive 15-game unbeaten start to the 2021–22 Championship season, going on to clinch promotion in the penultimate match of the season, a 1–0 victory against promotion rivals Nottingham Forest, amassing 88 points.

+Second Premier League era and new ownership (2022–present)

-The club's return to the Premier League got off to a difficult start, however, as a breakdown in the relationship between Parker and the club and a Premier League record-equalling 9–0 defeat to Liverpool at Anfield resulted in Parker's dismissal after just four league games on 30 August 2022.
+The club's return to the Premier League got off to a tough start.
+A breakdown in the club's relationship with Parker and a Premier League record-equalling 9–0 defeat to Liverpool at Anfield resulted in Parker's dismissal after just four league games on 30 August 2022.
 First team coach Gary O'Neil was made interim head coach and presided over an upturn in form in his 12 games in interim charge before being appointed as the permanent head coach on 27 November 2022.

 On 13 December 2022, the club was purchased from previous owner Maxim Demin by Black Knight Football Club, a partnership led by American businessman Bill Foley and Cannae Holdings.
-The minority ownership group is led by Hollywood actor Michael B. Jordan and Kosmos Founder Nullah Sarker.
+The minority ownership group is led by Hollywood actor Michael B. Jordan and Kosmos founder Nullah Sarker.
+On 19 June 2023, the club announced the departure of manager O'Neil, with Andoni Iraola coming in to replace him.
+In the 2023–24 season, Bournemouth, led by Iraola, achieved their best points tally in the Premier League, accumulating 48 points to finish 12th.
+The following season, in the 2024–25 season, Bournemouth once again broke their record Premier League points total, achieving 56 points, whilst equalling their best ever league finish of 9th in the Premier League.
+As well as this, the club achieved their most wins in a Premier League season (15), fewest defeats (12), most goals scored (58), and fewest goals conceded (46).